 With the exception of fiscal 2010, we have incurred operating losses since our inception in 2000, including an \$8.6 million loss in fiscal 2011, and our fiscal 2010 net income resulted from a one-time event.
 We do not currently have any assured sources of revenues.
-Because Alimera did not receive U.S. Food and Drug Administration approval of ILUVIEN for DME in November 2011, we are not entitled to receive the \$25.0 million milestone payment that would have been due on such an approval and there will be no commercialization by Alimera in the U.S., from which we would have been entitled to receive our share of any net profits.
-Although Alimera has applied to market ILUVIEN for DME in the U.K. and certain other EU countries, we do not know if Alimera will receive such approval, and if it does, whether and when we will earn revenues from the commercialization of ILUVIEN for DME in the EU.
+Because Alimera did not receive U.S. Food and Drug Administration approval of ILUVIEN for DME in November 2011, we are not entitled to receive the \$25.0 million milestone payment that would have been due on such an approval and without such approval there will be no commercialization by Alimera in the U.S., from which we would have been entitled to receive our share of any net profits Although the MHRA issued its FAR in late February 2012 indicating that ILUVIEN is approvable in the U.K. and six other EU countries for the treatment of vision impairment associated with chronic DME considered insufficiently responsive to available therapies, we do not know when Alimera will receive marketing authorization and complete pricing and reimbursement discussions in each country, and whether and when, and to what extent, we will earn revenues from the commercialization of ILUVIEN for DME in the EU.
 We will receive funding under the Restated Pfizer Agreement only if Pfizer exercises its option with respect to the Latanoprost Product, which becomes exercisable only upon completion of Phase II clinical trials, which have yet not been instituted, or after June 2012 if we cease development of the Latanoprost Product prior to completion of those trials.
 There is no assurance that Pfizer will exercise its option.
-Our royalty income from Bausch & Lomb is not sufficient to offset our operating expense, is not expected to increase to a level sufficient to sustain our operations and may continue its historical downward trend.
+Our royalty income from Bausch & Lomb is not sufficient to offset our operating expenses, is not expected to increase to a level sufficient to sustain our operations and may decline.
 Our ability to achieve profitability is expected to depend upon our or our licensees' ability to achieve regulatory approval and sufficient revenues from commercialization of one or more of our product candidates.